Pakistan’s five biggest post-election challenges | Malay Mail

-ISLAMABAD, July 19 — The next government in Pakistan will face myriad challenges from unsustainable population growth to simmering extremism, all complicated by the decades-long tussle between civilian and military leadership.
+ISLAMABAD, July 25 — Pakistan’s next government will face myriad challenges, from unsustainable population growth to simmering extremism, all complicated by the decades-long tussle between civilian and military leadership.

-No matter who is voted into office on July 25, the new rulers will have to make hard choices, and quickly.
+No matter who is voted into office today, the new rulers will have to make hard choices, and quickly.

 Extremism

-Security has dramatically improved across Pakistan following a military crackdown in recent years.
+Security has dramatically improved across Pakistan following a crackdown on militant groups in recent years.

-However analysts have long warned that Pakistan is not getting to the root causes of extremism, and that the militants can still carry out spectacular attacks — an ability they demonstrate periodically.
+But analysts have long warned that Pakistan is not tackling the root causes of extremism, and militants can still carry out spectacular attacks.

-That includes during this campaign, with a string of bombings at political events killing 175 people, including the second deadliest militant attack in Pakistan’s history — an Islamic State-claimed blast in Balochistan on July 13 which killed 149 people.
+That includes during this election season, with a string of bombings at political events killing more than 180 people, including the second-deadliest militant attack in Pakistan’s history.

 Analysts have warned that insurgents may be regrouping and seeking to reassert themselves after years of setbacks.